Fall in (Love with) the City

 Portland Thorns' Bella Bixby Talks Home Teams and Representation

-The team's keeper made her Providence Park home debut this summer, but she's been around these parts for a lot longer .
+The team's most tenured keeper only made her Providence Park home debut this summer, but she's been around these parts, oh, a good quarter-century.

 08/20/2021 By Margaret Seiler